Ilaria Salis: Election to the European Parliament

 In June 2024, Salis was elected as a Member of the European Parliament (MEP) for the Green and Left Alliance, obtaining more than 170,000 votes.
-As a MEP, she gained legal immunity and was released from house arrest, finally returning to Italy.
+As a MEP, she gained parliamentary immunity and was released from house arrest, finally returning to Italy.

 She plans to leverage her role to advocate for the rights of incarcerated individuals, address the housing shortage, and tackle the issue of excessive rental costs.

 In October 2024, Hungarian prosecutors requested that the European Parliament lift her immunity.
-The European Parliament's Legal Affairs Committee rejected the request in September 2025, stating that she would not get a fair trial.
+The European Parliament Committee on Legal Affairs rejected the request in September 2025, stating that she would not get a fair trial.

 In popular culture

 In January 2024, Zerocalcare dedicated to Ilaria Salis his graphic novel "At the bottom of the well.
 A story of Nazis, prison and responsibility", initially published in the weekly Internazionale, followed by other update strips in the following issues.
 In the following June, Zerocalcare's comics on the Salis case were collected and published together with some unpublished ones in the volume This night will not be short.